dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T338: Superior/inferior thinking contradicts equality principles.
+### T338: Such separation contradicts principles of equality and justice.

 |Support|
 |---|